• Skip to primary navigation

 Humanitarian Situation Update

-As of October 2024
+As of May 2025

 Gaza

 • With around nine out of ten people displaced from their homes at least once, there is no space in shelters.
-Tens of thousands of people are living in makeshift tents.
+Tens of thousands of people are living in makeshift tents

 • Only a lasting ceasefire in conjunction with sustained and scaled up humanitarian access to all of Gaza can reduce the risk of a famine occurring at scale.